KaurInTech/KaurInTech/README.md

 </div>

 <h4 align="center">
  As a passionate programmer and full-stack developer student, I am committed to continually improving my skills and staying up-to-date with the latest technologies.
-I have a strong foundation in programming fundamentals and enjoy working on challenging projects that require creative problem-solving skills.
+I have a strong foundation in programming fundamentals and enjoy working on challenging projects that requires creative problem-solving skills.
 </h4>

 <br/>